 Remember:

 • The ideal sieve report might differ slightly depending on your specific needs and riding style.
-Consider consulting with an equestrian footing expert at Performance Footing or a dressage trainer for personalized recommendations.
+Consider consulting with a footing expert at Performance Footing or a dressage trainer for personalized recommendations.

 • Regularly monitor your arena sand and replenish/adjust as needed based on usage and sieve reports.